 Oil your hair before every head bath.
 Coconut oil is the best form of hydration for the scalp and the hair.
 You can also mix a few oils using coconut oil as the base—namely, olive oil, neem oil, almond oil, and castor oil in equal measure.
 Heat the oil slightly and apply it from scalp to tip.
 Wash it off with a mild shampoo.
 You can also add a few drops of tea tree oil, a known dandruff remedy.

 Stress aggravates any existing condition, so mild dandruff becomes severe when you’re dealing with too much strain.
 Cut down on the stress, through exercise, yoga, sufficient sleep and a healthy diet.
 Keep that negativity at bay!

 An itchy scalp is further aggravated with chemical products like hair colour, strong shampoos, and styling products.
 Avoid using these in the winter since the scalp is prone to dryness.

-11. A few home remedies for dandruff that you can try…
+11. A few home remedies that you can try…